-- 6. Green Card Sales We recommend that members include a clause in all Green Card sales contracts stating, "Quality is final in accordance with USDA classification".
-However, we remind all members that, Green Card Sales to China are still subject to CIQ inspection for weights. - 7.
-We urge ACSA to continue to actively monitor developments in China's attempts to require testing for short fiber content and neps, and to work actively with the NCC and other organizations to prevent the implementation of such testing as a detriment to trade. - 8.
-We commend USDA/APHIS/PPQ-on their completion of the formulation of an electronic signature system for the issuance of phyto-sanitary certificates.

-- 9. We request USDA/APHIS/PPQ work with their respective foreign partners to standardize dates, weights and wording in the preparation of the phyto-sanitary certificates for US cotton. - 10.
+- 8. We urge ACSA to continue to actively monitor developments in China's attempts to require testing for short fiber content and neps, and to work actively with the NCC and other organizations to prevent the implementation of such testing as a detriment to trade. - 9.
+We commend USDA/APHIS/PPQ-on their completion of the formulation of an electronic signature system for the issuance of phyto-sanitary certificates. - 10.
+We request USDA/APHIS/PPQ work with their respective foreign partners and the ePhyto Industry Advisory Group to standardize dates, weights and wording in the preparation of the phyto-sanitary certificates for US cotton. - 11.
 We remind ACSA members that not all letters of credit are opened immediately on sight.
 The opening bank, depending on country, may have a 5 to 10 days delay period to open the letter of credit.

-11. TRADE FLOW AND CONTAMINATION
+12. TRADE FLOW AND CONTAMINATION